An Overview Of Our Solution

 - Continent: South America

 We are operating in high mountain areas of Peru.
 There are 7,657 mountain communities with territories overlapping with industrial mining concessions (18.9 million hectares).
 The land is impacted by over 8,000 dispersed, small-scale, old tailing deposits.
 These tailings generate acid mine drainage (AMD) that leaks metals into de water, impacting farming and health.
 There are about 200 active social conflicts at any given moment in Peru, 66% catalogued as environmental and most linked to nearby mines.
 This problem is being compounded by recession of glaciers (loss of 45% between 1970 and 2019) that produce AMD that leaks metals.
-Field sites where the solution was tested and replicated are located in the Cordillera Blanca range of Ancash.
+Communities where the bioremediation was tested and replicated are located in the Cordillera Blanca, Ancash region.
+It is important to mention that this is the highest tropical mountain range in the world and that its natural and cultural values are protected by the Huascarán National Park.
 AMD and metals affected irrigation systems and crop production to the point they had to be abandoned.
 Communities are distrustful of environmental information coming from outsiders.
 Our behavioral approach addressed this challenge.

 Describe the technical solution you wanted the target audience to adopt